PostHog/posthog.com/contents/tutorials/session-metrics.md

 ### Connecting sessions to other data

 A big use case for this is combining session data with other event data.
-Because all events in a `$session_id` property, we can use a `JOIN` to combine session data with event data.
+Because events have `$session_id` property, we can use a `JOIN` to combine session data with event data.

 For example, to get the non-pageview events for sessions with over 5 pageviews, you can run the following query: